- 43.3–45.3 in

 Wild Turkeys get around mostly by walking, though they can also run and fly—when threatened, females tend to fly while males tend to run.
 At sundown turkeys fly into the lower limbs of trees and move upward from limb to limb to a high roost spot.
 They usually roost in flocks, but sometimes individually.
 Courting males gobble to attract females and warn competing males.
 They display for females by strutting with their tails fanned, wings lowered, while making nonvocal hums and chump sounds.
 Males breed with multiple mates and form all-male flocks outside of the breeding season, leaving the chick-rearing to the females, The chicks travel in a family group with their mother, often combining with other family groups to form large flocks of young turkeys accompanied by two or more adult females.
 Each sex has an independent pecking order, with a stable female hierarchy and a constantly changing male hierarchy.
 Wild Turkeys are hunted by coyotes, bobcats, raccoons, mountain lions, Golden Eagles, Great Horned Owls, and people.
 Nest predators include raccoons, opossums, striped skunks, gray foxes, woodchucks, rat snakes, bull snakes, birds, and rodents.

-Wild Turkeys are numerous and their populations secure.
-The North American Breeding Bird Survey estimates populations have increased sharply since 1966, by about 8.4 percent per year.
-Partners in Flight puts the worldwide population at about 7.8 million turkeys, 89 percent of them in the United States.
-They are not on the 2012 Watch List.
+Wild Turkeys are numerous and their populations have increased sharply since 1966, according to the North American Breeding Survey.
+Partners in Flight estimates a global breeding population of 7.8 million with 89 percent occurring in the U.S., 10 percent in Mexico, and 2 percent in Canada.
+They rate a 7 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
 Wild Turkeys regained and even expanded their range after drastic declines during the nineteenth and early twentieth centuries from hunting and habitat loss.
 One subspecies disappeared from New England in the mid-nineteenth century, surviving in small numbers in wilderness areas of the Gulf States, the Ozarks, and the Appalachian and Cumberland plateaus.
 Another subspecies disappeared from parts of Texas, while yet another declined precipitously in numbers throughout the Southwest.
 In the early twentieth century people tried unsuccessfully to use farm turkeys for restoring wild populations, but in the late 1940s they began to successfully transplant wild-caught turkeys into suitable habitat.
 No other game bird has responded so well to the efforts of game managers.
 The birds are popular among hunters; the U.S. Fish and Wildlife Service estimates 21 percent of all U.S. hunters (about 2.5 million people) pursue turkey, making it the second most-sought game after deer.
 Their expanding populations have made it possible for hunting seasons to be put in place in all 49 states in their range.